Quaddroo/notemaster/README.md

     + dmenu
     + neovim
     + python (maybe eradicated in the future for speed)
+    + gnome-terminal (can use a different emulator, but it is hardcoded in a few places)

 # Features/contents
 I wrote a list of everything I want in my notes, and then I sought to fulfill